Louisa Farley (184?-19??), aka Little Louisa, Louisa Jourdan, Louisa Bigelow — pickpocket, moll

 - Johnny Jourdan, the bank sneak thief often seen with Rufus Minor and George Carver.

-After Johnny Jourdan was sent to prison in the early 1870s, Louisa migrated to Chicago and married the English bare-knuckle prizefighter, Barret “Barney” Aaron.
-Claiming abuse, she divorced him in 1878.
+After Johnny Jourdan was sent to prison in the early 187os, Louisa migrated to Chicago and married the English bare-knuckle jewish prizefighter, Barret “Barney” Aaron.
+Claiming abuse, they divorced in 1878.
 She quickly rebounded by becoming the common-law wife of Big Tom Bigelow, a bank thief.
 She lived a comparatively quiet life with Bigelow in Windsor, Ontario, until his death in New Orleans in 1886.

 Louisa’s final known paramour was a villain of many names, known in the east mainly as James Maguire.
 Maguire tried to possess Louisa’s properties in Windsor, and was said to have abused her.
 However, it was an assault on a man that sent Maguire, aka Frank West, to a prison in Canada.
 He escaped, fled to Australia, and for several years committed robberies under the name George Walter/William Russell aka W. G. Burton.